dosibjrn/css/README.md

 Power infusion, if specified in talents for chosen character (hard coded as is) is popped when available,
       followed by max rank greater heals until duration ends / oom

-Optimal items are picked slot at a time from, randomizing the slot order.
+Optimal items are picked slot at a time, going through items in given .csv for the slot, randomizing the slot order.
 To avoid local maximas of the objective function (see below), in early stages of the optimization the current best item is banned for the next round.